Country Portrait Denmark

 Future challenges for the Danish Welfare state

 The Danish Welfare state has to face several challenges in the future.
-We have described three arenas of potential political contention for the future welfare state in Denmark.
+We have described some arenas of potential political contention for the future welfare state in Denmark.

 Andersen, N. & Larsen, F. (2018).
 Beskæftigelse for alle?
 Den kommunale beskæftigelsespolitik på kontanthjælpsområdet siden 2000.
 Frydenlund Academic.